-Properties suitable for reclassification will be valued based on the highest and best use of the property.
+Properties suitable for transition will be valued based on the traditional asset class to which they belong or as transitioned.
 Properties will be valued by appraisal prior to sale or on a predetermined schedule pursuant to the terms of the lease or other approved plan.

-IDL will report cash flows for the lands suitable for reclassification, together with the asset class in which the lands currently exist, to the general consultant for performance reporting purposes.
-Lands with potential for reclassification currently classified as rangeland will be monitored and reported as part of the rangeland asset class.
+IDL will report cash flows for the lands suitable for transition, together with the asset class in which the lands currently exist, to the general consultant for performance reporting purposes.
+Lands with potential for transition currently classified as rangeland will be monitored and reported as part of the rangeland asset class.
 The reporting will follow institutional reporting standards and conventions.
 Income, appreciation, and total return shall be calculated by the general consultant.
 All return calculations will be net of all fees and expenses of managing the asset class.
 The most recent independent value will be used adjusted for capital expenditures, sales, and acquisitions during the reporting period.